I'm a Green Card Holder, Divorcing Wife for Whom I Filed I-130; How Do I Bring in Derivative Kids?

 Once a divorce ends the childrens' status as derivatives, they will, if separately eligible to immigrate, need separate I-130s filed on their behalf.

-I’m a U.S. citizen with a wife and two young children in Mexico.
+I’m a U.S. lawful permanent resident with a wife and two young children in Mexico.
 I filed an I-130 petition to bring the family to the U.S., and included my two children’s names, so that they would be able to immigrate as well.
 Now, however, my wife and I are getting divorced.
 How can the children still get immigrant visas to live with me here in the United States?

 There are several different ways, and the answer depends on your relationship to the children.